 If you study the many examples of people surviving in extreme situations, one thing shines through – they all were determined to make it.
-For an example, read Chris Ryan’s book on the ill-fated SAS Bravo Two-Zero patrol in the Gulf War, ‘The One That Got Away’.
+For example, read Chris Ryan’s book on the ill-fated British SAS Bravo Two-Zero patrol in the Gulf War, ‘The One That Got Away‘.

-Some people visualise their wife, family, girlfriend or whoever to help keep them going.
+Some people visualize their wife, family, girlfriend or whoever to help keep them going.
 Others are just downright pig-headed and won’t give up on principle.
 Whatever works for you, use it – because once your will to survive is broken, all the equipment and kit in the world won’t save your skin.

-Second only to the will to survive is Knowledge.
+Second, only to the will to survive is Knowledge.
 Do you know how to find water, what plants you can eat, how to signal for help or navigate your way back to friendly forces?
 If not, take heart: unlike the will to survive, this bit you can get from books, or by paying attention in survival lectures.
-But remember that when it really counts, you won’t have that book in your pocket, or an instructor to tell you the answers – all you have is what you’ve drummed into your own head.
+But remember that when it counts, you won’t have that book in your pocket, or an instructor to tell you the answers – all you have is what you’ve drummed into your head.

 Knowing something is one thing.
 Being able to do it is quite another.
 Take a simple example: If you ask a dozen civilians how you can start a fire in the wilderness, most of them will say “Rub two sticks together”.
 Well, they’re not wrong – but drop them in the middle of nowhere and tell them to light a fire!